rishi-yadav/ValGenAgent/README.md

    ```bash
    pip install -r requirements.txt
    ```
+> **Note:** If required make a python environment.
 ---

 ###  Prepare input directory

 Put your code, docs, and public urls inside the `input_dirs`.
 Alternatively, create a softlink accordingly.

+If using --add_context_dir, keep the files in a directory that can be given to the agent as a context.

 ---